skrey/yellow-extensions/templates/wiki/README.md

 How to use a wiki?
 ------------------
 The wiki is available on your website as `http://website/wiki/`.
 To make the wiki your home page, go to your content folder, rename the wiki folder to '1-wiki' and delete '1-home'.
-The wiki can be sorted by date, tag and title.

 To create a new wiki page, add a new file to the wiki folder.
 Set `Title` and more settings at the top of a page.
 Use `Tag` to group similar pages together.
-You can update your wiki in a browser and the file system.
+Pages be sorted by date, tag and title.

 Example
 -------